bveldhuyzen/bolus-sim/README.md

 # bolus-sim-multitool
 BASH Bolus Calculator Simulator Multitool for insulin pumps with bolus calculator available in The Netherlands.
 Accepts $DEVICE user settings and status entries.
-Utilizes the C-style arbitrary precicion calculator app to simulate the insulin bolus calculations of selected device.
+Utilizes the C-style arbitrary precicion calculator app to simulate the bolus calculations of selected device.
 For educational purposes only.

-The simulator works interactive and allows for simulation of the insulin bolus calculations of the following devices:
+The simulator works interactive and allows for simulation of the bolus calculations of the following devices:

 - $DEVICE1 - Testing (demo operational)
 - $DEVICE2 - Testing (demo operational)